TomConner/tree105/generator/content/registered/index.md

 You're all set.

-We've received your registration to have your tree picked up on January 6, 2023.
+We've received your registration to have your tree picked up on January 4, 2025.
 An email confirmation will be sent to you within 3 days.

-Additionally, you will receive an email by Friday, January 5th as a reminder with last minute details about leaving your tree out for us with payment attached.
+Additionally, you will receive an email by Friday, January 3rd as a reminder with last minute details about leaving your tree out for us with payment attached.

-Another payment option is [Venmo](../venmoinstructions).

 ## Thank You